au-ts/libvmm/examples/smp-simple/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# A simple VMM for running Linux guests
+# A VMM managing a guest with multiple vCPUs

-This example is a minimal VMM that supports Linux guests and a basic buildroot/BusyBox root file system.
-This gives a basic command-line with some common Linux utilities.
+This example is the exact same as the [simple example](../simple) except that each guest has multiple virtual CPUs instead of just one (defaults to 4 vCPUs).

 The example currently works on the following platforms: